 Downton Abbey meets Gossip Girl.
-That’s the “nutshell” premise for a show based on Anna Godbersen’s YA book series, The Luxe.
-Would this premise intrigue you enough to watch its potential television adaptation?
+That’s the “nutshell” premise for a show based on Anna Godbersen’s Young Adult book series, The Luxe.
+Does this pitch intrigue you enough to watch its potential television adaptation?

 The Luxe series includes four books published from 2007 through 2009.
 In addition to being well-received by readers, the series has garnered generally positive reviews among critics, with The Luxe even spending time on the New York Times Bestsellers list.